-Survey shows that many new iPhone buyers broke a contract for Apple's deviceAlex Wagner - Deputy Managing Editor, News Desk
+Survey shows that many new iPhone buyers broke a contract for Apple's deviceAlex Wagner - Editorial Director of News and Content

 Cell phone contracts enable anyone to purchase a new handset at a price much lower than full retail, which is great for anyone that can't (or just don't want to) fork over hundreds for a device without a commitment.
 However, contracts also come with an early termination fees that make it expensive to switch carriers or devices before your agreement ends, especially if your contract is tied to a smartphone.
 According to a new survey from Consumer Intelligence Research Partners, though, that apparently hasn't stopped several folks from breaking their contract for a new iPhone.
 The CIRP survey shows that of all the iPhone buyers interviewed between October 31st and November 10th, a full 45 percent had broken a commitment with a different carrer to make the purchase.
 Of that total, 70 percent paid an ETF of $100 or more to make the switch.

 Besides those bits of information, the CIRP survey revealed some other interesting facts about the iPhone buyers involved in the study, including the fact that that 71 percent of new iPhone owners upgraded from a previous iPhone model, 30 percent of which came from the iPhone 4.
 As far as which carrier customers are choosing to buy an iPhone from, 49 percent of respondents selected an iPhone from AT&T, 34 percent went with a Verizon iPhone, and 17 percent opted for a Sprint iPhone.